slonoed/slonoed.github.io/src/pages/r-dom/index.md

 )
 ```

-I'm not using this feature often, because CSS-in-JS, but I see a massive benefit for using it with libraries like bootstrap.
+I don't use this feature often, because CSS-in-JS, but I see a massive benefit in using it with libraries like bootstrap.

 ## Bonus: ugly part